Hello, we’re Rob and Bridget, aka The Bimblers.

 So, the blog you see today is evolving.

 Over the coming months, you’ll see a lot more of the places we’ve been meaning to visit but just haven’t got around to.

-Both of us find it hard to walk.
+Both of us find it hard to walk any distance.
 To get around outdoors we use a wheelchair, we take it slow, you could say we bimble.

 We refuse to let our mobility problems stop us from travelling.
 Somedays, we’re just not up to it, on these days, we rest, we stay at home.
 When we feel able, we bimble and we enjoy the world around us.

 We created “The Bimblers” to help real people.
 To prove, even with mobility problems, you can travel.

 Whatever is causing “Your” mobility problems, and whichever mobility aid “You” use, we encourage you to join us, we invite you to become bimblers.